Overview

 -

-Temperature Range: Standard temperature is
+Temperature Range: Standard

 0 to 200C (32°F. to 392°F.).
 See Sensors